Maximum Assessable Transportation Impact Fee

 The impact fee due on any given development, known as the collection rate, is also dependent upon service area and land use.
 The collection rate is shown on Schedule 2.
 The collection rate falls between 0-100 percent of the maximum impact fee (Schedule 1), as adopted by the Fort Worth City Council.
 On average, City Council adopted 24 percent of the maximum for residential land uses and 18 percent of the maximum for non-residential land uses.

 The Schedule 2 impact fee otherwise due for any given development may be reduced by the application of credit for the dedication of right-of-way or the construction or funding of eligible transportation facilities.
 The credit allowance will be based on an executed Credit Agreement, to be negotiated and approved by the Planning and Development Department.
-Applications for credit against transportation impact fees should be made to the Project Management section of the Planning and Development Department.
+Applications for credit against transportation impact fees should be made to the Project Facilitation division of the Planning and Development Department.
 Contact Julie Westerman with any questions.

 The amount of transportation impact fees due under Schedule 2 may also be reduced by the application of the following discounts, where eligible: